 Withdrawing From Family and Friends

 In the past, your teen would happily chat with you about their day after getting home from school.
 After dinner, the whole family would relax together and watch a TV show or play a game.
 And on the weekends, you would all make time for each other and spend time outside of the house.
 But lately, your teen has been spending so much more time in their room.
 They barely talk to you during dinner, if they join the family at all.
-When the weekend rolls around, you can barely get them to leave their room spend time with the family.
-You may find that they are playing video games all day or can’t seem to put their phone down.
+When the weekend rolls around, you can barely get them to leave their room to spend time with the family.
+You may find that they are playing video games all day.
+Or, can’t seem to put their phone down.
 And, don’t even mention getting them to help around the house or do chores.

 Maybe you’ve also noticed that your teen isn’t showing a desire to connect with friends.
-Your previously outgoing, talkative, and social teen doesn’t seem like themselves.
+Your outgoing, talkative, and social teen doesn’t seem like themselves.
 They might be avoiding spending time with people you know they care about.
 They also seem overall unmotivated to leave the house.
-If this is a big change, then it it worth paying attention to.
+If this is a big change, then it is worth paying attention to.

 One moment, your teen is happy and bubbly.
 The next, they’re downright miserable.
 Yes, some random mood swings are just part of being a teenager.
 But if your teen is experiencing dramatic mood swings frequently, something deeper might be going on.
 They could be struggling with their friendships, mood, impulses, or unhealthy sleep patterns.
 If this is the case, they will likely benefit from talking to a therapist.
 A professional can help them open up, identify what they are struggling with, and work towards solutions.
-As a parent, you might also benefit from help in learning how you approach and handle these tough situations.
+As a parent, you might also receive support in learning how you approach and handle these tough situations.

 Changes in Appearance